Summer Work Dangers

 If you suffered a heat-related injury or illness while on the job, you may be eligible for workers’ compensation benefits.
-To learn more, contact the Raleigh workers’ comp attorneys at the Law Office of Sam Scudder, today at 919-851-3311.
+To learn more, contact the Morehead City workers’ comp attorneys at the Law Office of Sam Scudder, today at 919-851-3311.

 Tips for Staying Safe in Hot Weather

 When working in hot weather, it is important that you do everything you can to stay safe.
 Keep the following tips in mind:

 - Make sure you have access to water and that you stay hydrated

 - Wear clothing that helps protect you from the sun

 - Find cooler, shady areas to take regular breaks

 - Try to avoid working in the hottest part of the day, if possible